Domilopment/apk-extractor/README.md

   Show an installation Dialog if you click on an apks/xapk file in your file explorer to install it (May depend on file explorer).

 Programmed with Love^^ ❤

+## Contributing

+Contributions are welcome!
+Whether you're fixing bugs, improving documentation, or adding new features or languages, your help is appreciated.

+### 🈳 Adding a New Language

+To add support for a new language, please follow these steps:

+1. **Translate strings**

+   * Copy and translate the [`strings.xml`](app/src/main/res/values/strings.xml) file into your target language.
+   * Save the translated file in a new directory using the appropriate locale code (e.g. `values-es/` for Spanish, `values-fr/` for French).

+2. **Register the language**

+   * Add an entry for the new language, including the locale and tag, in [`Languages.kt`](app/src/main/java/domilopment/apkextractor/utils/settings/Languages.kt).

+3. **Update locale filters**

+   * Add your language to the locale filter list in the build script at [`build.gradle.kts`](app/build.gradle.kts#L37).

+4. **Submit a pull request**

+   * Open a pull request with your changes.
+   * Include a brief description and request a review from the maintainers.

+### ✅ Tips

+* Make sure your locale code follows Android's [language and region standards](https://developer.android.com/guide/topics/resources/localization).
+* Test your language selection in the app to ensure everything displays correctly.
+* Keep translations consistent with the original tone and terminology.

+Thank you for helping make this project better for everyone!

 ## License